burntcookie90/discodrome/README.md

 ## Contributing

-Contributions are welcome! 🤝 If you encounter any bugs 🐛 or have suggestions for new features 💡, please open an issue on the [GitHub repository](https://github.com/yourusername/discodrome).
-If you'd like to contribute code changes 💻, feel free to open a pull request.
+Contributions are welcome! 🤝 If you encounter any bugs 🐛 or have suggestions for new features, please open an issue on the [GitHub repository](https://github.com/yourusername/discodrome).
+If you'd like to contribute code changes, feel free to open a pull request.

 ## License